Frontal Lobe Epilepsy Medication

 Phenytoin is available as tablets, capsules, Infatabs, and suspension.
 It is a first-line agent for partial seizures.
 The advantages of phenytoin include an ability to quickly achieve a therapeutic level and the possibility of once-daily dosing (Dilantin Kapseals), which increases compliance.

-This is available in the form of tablets, capsules, syrup, and sprinkles and is also available in injectable form.
+This is available in the form of tablets, capsules, solution, and sprinkles and is also available in injectable form.
 Although it is considered a first-line agent for the treatment of primary generalized epilepsy, the drug is indicated for partial seizures as well, particularly for patients with secondary generalization.
 It must be used cautiously in women of childbearing age.
 The drug has limited use in young children because of a risk of potentially fatal hepatic failure.

 Gabapentin is indicated for use in partial seizures with or without secondary generalization.
 It has relatively few drug interactions and adverse effects.